The Office of Financial Aid

 How will I be notified about my financial aid?

 Once you have been accepted to CCSJ and we have received your FAFSA, your eligibility for federal, state, and institutional aid will be determined.
 Within a week, you should receive a link to your online award letter via your CCSJ student email account.
-You will also be mailed this information at the end of the month.
 Requests for further documentation (such as Verification documentation) and additional instructions will also be sent to you.
 Your award letter and a list of any requested/missing documents can also be viewed via SOS (Student Online Services) if you are a current student.

 My father was laid off from his job after I filed the FAFSA.
 What should I do?